 4. Location-based services or geo-location technology

-Many CRM systems involve technology that can produce geographic marketing campaigns from customers’ physical locations, at times combining with modern location-based GPS apps.
+Many CRM systems involve technology to produce geographic marketing campaigns from customers’ physical locations, sometimes combined with modern location-based GPS apps.
 Also, geo-location technology can be used as a contact or networking management tool to find sales clients based on location.

 What is the CRM technology market?

 Four of the leading vendors of CRM systems are Microsoft, Salesforce.com, Oracle, and SAP.
-Other service providers are successful in mid to small market companies, but these four are likely to select large enterprises.
+Other service providers are successful in mid to small-market companies, but these four will likely select large enterprises.

-Mobile CRM or the CRM applications developed for tablets and smartphones have become very important for marketing professionals and sales representatives who want to perform tasks when they are not physically in their offices and attain customer information.
+Mobile CRM, or CRM applications developed for tablets and smartphones, have become very important for marketing professionals and sales representatives who want to perform tasks and attain customer information when they are not physically in their offices.

-Mobile CRM application takes advantage of features that are new to mobile devices, such as voice-recognition capabilities and GPS and, to serve customers better by giving employees access to this knowledge on the go.
+Mobile CRM applications use features new to mobile devices, such as voice-recognition capabilities and GPS, to serve customers better by giving employees access to this knowledge on the go.

-For all of the improvements in the CRM technology, without proper management, the CRM system is little more than a worshiped database where customer information is collected.
-Datasets have to be connected, organized, and distributed so that users quickly access the data they require.
+For all of the improvements in CRM technology, without proper management, the CRM system is little more than a worshiped database where customer information is collected.
+Datasets must be connected, organized, and distributed so that users can quickly access the required data.

 On-premises CRM places the onus of maintenance, administration, security, and control of the information and database on the business itself.
 With this approach, the company buys licenses upfront rather than buying subscriptions yearly.

-The software lives on the company’s servers, and the user assumes the price of any upgrades and requires a lengthy installation process to combine the business’s data altogether.
-As a result, corporations having complex CRM needs will benefit more from an on-premises distribution.
+The software lives on the company’s servers, and the user assumes the price of any upgrades and requires a lengthy installation process to combine the business’s data.
+As a result, corporations with complex CRM needs will benefit more from an on-premises distribution.

 With SaaS (software-as-a-service), also known as cloud-based CRM or on-demand CRM, data is collected on an external, remote network that workers can locate anytime, anywhere there is an Internet connection.
-Sometimes with a third-party service provider supervising maintenance and installation.
+Sometimes, a third-party service provider supervises maintenance and installation.
 The cloud’s relatively quick, relatively easy deployment abilities appeal to businesses with limited technological resources or expertise.

 Businesses may consider cloud-based CRM as a cost-effective alternative.
-Vendors like Salesforce.com charge by the customer on a subscription base and give the choice of yearly or monthly payments.
+Vendors like Salesforce.com charge the customer on a subscription basis and give the customer the choice of yearly or monthly payments.